thiagosanches/python-analysis-pandas-postgre/README.md

 postgres
 ```

-All the sub-sequent commands are assuming that you are running the queries inside the container.
+For all the sub-sequent commands are assuming that you are running the queries inside the container.

 To run inside the container: